Tim-Tscheppe/BluetoothNunchuckMouse/README.md

 3. Program board.

 4. Connect host PC to bluetooth module.
-You will have to uncomment the '{bluetooth_module_init()}' function on the first run.
+You will have to uncomment the 'bluetooth_module_init()' function on the first run.

 5. Install packages and run Python code on host PC (Python3.6 +):
 ~~~